denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ### 2.3.
 Adding support for automatic snapshot creation of the EBS data volume

 #### 2.3.1.
 Provision Host Script
-To ensure that the data on the `EBS` volume is securely backed up, the `provision host` script creates an `Amazon Data Lifecycle Manager (DLM)` policy for automatic snapshot creation.
-This policy ensures that snapshots of the `EBS` volume are created automatically at regular intervals.
+To ensure that the data on the `EBS` data volume is securely backed up, the `provision host` script creates an `Amazon Data Lifecycle Manager (DLM)` policy for automatic snapshot creation.
+This policy ensures that snapshots of the `EBS` data volume is automatically created at regular intervals.
-To maintain consistency throughout the script, I implemented this feature in the same way as the `EBS` volume creation.
+To maintain consistency throughout the script, I implemented this feature in the same way as the `EBS` data volume creation.

 I began by setting the `DLM_STACK_NAME` variable to generate an unique `CloudFormation` stack name for this feature.